pythonhealthdatascience/pydesrap_mms/CONTRIBUTING.md

 conda activate
 ```

-There is also a `requirements.txt` file whcih can be used to set up the environment with `virtualenv`, but this won't fetch a specific version of Python - so please note the version listed in `environment.yaml`.
+There is also a `requirements.txt` file which can be used to set up the environment with `virtualenv`, but this won't fetch a specific version of Python - so please note the version listed in `environment.yaml`.

 <br>